openwdl/wdl/versions/draft-3/SPEC.md

 ## Versioning

 For portability purposes it is critical that WDL documents be versioned so an engine knows how to process it.
-A WDL document is versioned with a `version` statement, for eample
+From `draft-3` forward, all WDL documents are versioned with a `version` statement, for example

 ```wdl
 version draft-3